 Amy Finkelstein,a PhD economist from MIT,has "discovered" that people when given a card that lets them buy something cheaper than they could otherwise buy more stuff.
-Thanks to David Accad at the blog, Alert and Oriented,for calling this discovery to my attention.
+Thanks Dr. Michel Accad at the blog, Alert and Oriented,for calling this discovery to my attention.

 This link from a news story on the discovery briefly discusses her findings and the mind boggling claim that this finding will change thinking about health care spending.
 Yeah, it is that old

 "demand curves slope downward" thing again.
-Note: this is not breaking news her reports and news items on it date back to 2007 but I have fallen way behind on my health wonk literature reading.
+Note: this is not breaking news as her report and news items on it date back to 2007 but I have fallen way behind on my health wonk literature reading.

 Here is a quote from the news report: